Jabster28/flatman-haveno-test/README.md

 # Haveno Sample Build

 This README provides instructions for setting up a `flat-manager` server for your Haveno instance Flatpaks using Docker.
+You should clone this repo on the machine you intend to host the repository on.

 ## Setup Instructions